summer-at-scranton-banner-1280x533px

 Courses for credit are available to:

-• University of Scranton students
+• Current University of Scranton students

 • Visiting students from another college or university

-• High school students
+• High school students enrolled in Scranton's High School Scholars program.

-Below, you will find everything you need to get started with a Summer course at Scranton.
+Below, you will find everything you need to get started with a summer course at Scranton.

 Check out specific registration information that fits your profile.

-Scranton Undergraduate Students
+Current Scranton Undergraduate Students

-Summer 2024 Registration for Undergraduate students begins on:
+Summer 2025 Registration for Undergraduate students begins on:

-• Mar 31 for juniors & seniors,
+• Mar 28 for juniors & seniors,

-• Apr 14 for sophomores,
+• Apr 4 for sophomores,

-• Apr 21 for first-year students.
+• Apr 11 for first-year students.

-Current Scranton students: Contact your advising center or register online to add a summer course.
+Contact your advising center or register online to add a summer course.
 Financial Aid questions can be directed to the Financial Aid Office at finaid@scranton.edu.

-Undergraduate Summer Sessions (Information including summer calendar, deadlines, tuition, and more)
+Undergraduate Summer Sessions (information including summer calendar, deadlines, tuition, and more)

 Instructions for Web Registration

-Scranton Graduate Students
+Current Scranton Graduate Students

-New Graduate Applicants: Summer 2024 Registration for Graduate students begins on April 3.
+New Graduate Applicants: Summer 2025 Registration for Graduate students begins on March 26.

 Remember that you must meet with your Graduate Mentor to obtain your term PIN to register via the Web.